shaimacs/Quiz/README.md

 -The user should be able to see the result of the quiz.<br>
 -The user should be able to see the top 5 competitors.<br>
 -The admin should be able to do add a new Quiz.<br>
--The admin should be able to edit the quiz.<br>
+-The admin should be able to update the quiz.<br>
 -The admin should be able to delete the quiz.<br>